-School bus owners in the city are all set to hike charges by a good 10-15 per cent this academic year, claiming that they had to shell out more to install GPRS, and hire female attendants to watch over school kids that they ferry in their vehicles
+School bus owners are all set to hike charges by 10-15% this year, claiming that they had to shell out more to install GPRS and hire female attendants to watch over school kids that they ferry in their vehicles

 With schools reopening next week, it’s a busy time for parents and kids in the city.
 But to add to the last-minute rush, parents this year have the additional worry about an impending hike in school bus charges.
 Bus owners say that this is the price they have to pay for better safety in the vehicles.

 FOR A SAFER RIDE: Besides installing grilles and rods on windows, school bus owners had to equip the vehicles with GPRS systems and appoint female attendants. representation pic

 The city’s school bus owners’ association has announced a 15 per cent hike on bus charges this year — something that is not likely to go down well with parents.

 “School bus owners have been experiencing a financial crisis in the past year, as the government has made several things compulsory in school buses.
 The major requirement is a GPRS system, which costs around Rs 5,000.
 Every month, we have to pay Rs 500 for the SIM card inserted in it.
 To add to that, female attendants have to be paid a salary of Rs 5,000 to Rs 6,000,” said Rajan Junavane, vice president of the Pune Bus Owners’ Association (PBOA).

 “Also, there has been a hike of Rs 10 per litre in diesel prices in the past one year.
 We cannot suddenly increase the charges in the middle of a year.
 To bear this cost, we had to take this decision to increase the charges.
 The approximately hike will be around 10-15 per cent,” he added.